Back in the late 1930s, a local church had outgrown its building, and started to build a whole new area adjoining the original building.

 Downstairs are Sunday school classrooms and a small gym-like area with a basketball hoop where kids play and rummage sales are held.
 Upstairs, in what previously was the sanctuary, a theatre has been formed.
 Where the alter previously sat is now the stage, the pews ripped out and replaced by chairs.
 The old Sunday school rooms hold sets and costumes in storage, and the balcony now overlooks not weddings and ceremonies, but the musicals and performances of the resident community acting troop.
 The result is a strange atmosphere.
 The ornate wooden railings still stand, as do the leaded stained glass windows dating from the 1800s.

 The acting troop consists of all members of the local community.
 Many of the actors are high school students or local businessmen, the sets are designed in the off-time by a local architect, the costumes sewn together by some retired seamstresses, and the lighting is done by electricians in their spare time.
-Everything is done on a volunteer basis, and it’s a very welcome and open group.
+Everything is done on a volunteer basis, and it's very welcome and open group.

 It was this group that I joined in my freshman year of high school.
 I had a small role, and found myself spending many nights and weekends practicing my part and helping to prepare the theatre for opening day.
 I signed up to work on scenery, which added an extra evening that I would have to spend painting, hammering, and nailing together the sets.